iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Subgradient and Level Sets.md

 **Source**:
 Course notes [here](http://www.seas.ucla.edu/~vandenbe/236C/lectures/subgradients.pdf), part 2.11.
 But they didn't prove it.
+This is also listed as exercise 4.9 in Dimitri's UW Course notes AMATH 516.